How empathy boosts engagement, lowers costs, and drives sustainable recoveries

 2. It is operationally expensive

 Disengagement forces a high-cost response.
-Because the customer ignored the first letter, your system triggers a second.
-Then it moves them to a dialler queue.
+Because the customer ignored the first communication, your system triggers a second.
+And so on.

 Now, you are paying for postage and agent time to chase someone who has tuned you out.
 You are spending money not to get paid.
 It is a spiral of diminishing returns where cost-to-collect skyrockets while recovery rates stagnate.